Skip to main content

 social-account.createdUser connected a new social account

-social-account.deletedSocial account was disconnected
+social-account.deletedSocial account was disconnected or removed

 team.createdA new team was created